 (2) As reported by the Denton Central Appraisal District on the City's annual State property tax reports; subject to change during the ensuing year.
+The 2021 amount is preliminary as the certified report is currently not available.

 (3) Includes self-supporting debt.